mallrat208/NoDoze/README.md

 # NoDoze
-No Doze, the No Sleeping Mod for Minecraft Forge 1.10.2
+No Doze, the No Sleeping Mod for Minecraft Forge.
+There are versions for 1.10.2 and 1.11.2

 No Doze removes the abiliy to sleep by setting the result of the PlayerSleepInBedEvent to "OTHER_PROBLEM"